KopylP/referencing-views/README.md

 ### Installation

+## Manual Installation from VSIX File

-To install this extension, follow the steps below:
+To manually install this extension from a VSIX file, follow these steps:

+1. Download the VSIX file for the referencing-views extension from **install** folder.
-1. Open Azure Data Studio
+2. Open Azure Data Studio.
-2. Click on the Extensions icon on the left-hand side navigation bar.
+3. Click on the Extensions icon on the left-hand side navigation bar.
-3. In the search bar, type "Referencing Views"
-4. Select the extension from the list and click on "Install."
+4. Select "Install from VSIX..." from the ellipsis menu on the top-right corner of the Extensions panel.
+5. Browse and select the downloaded VSIX file.
+6. Click on "Install" to install the extension.
-5. Once the installation is complete, reload Azure Data Studio.
+7. Once the installation is complete, reload Azure Data Studio to start using the extension.

 ### Usage

 To use this extension, follow the steps below:

 1. Connect to your MSSQL server in Azure Data Studio.
-2. Expand the Databases folder.
+2. Expand the Databases or Views folder.
 3. Right-click on a table or view that you want to see the referencing views for.
 4. Select "Show referencing views."
 5. A new query window will open up, and a query will be executed that shows you all the referencing views and their schemas.